birch-framework/birch-parent/birch-bridge-jms-kafka/README.md

 ## Tibco EMS

-Tibco has not publised a Maven project on Maven Central for the EMS client libraries.
+Tibco has not published a Maven project on Maven Central for the EMS client libraries.
 You must find other means of adding the following libraries to your
 classpath:

 * `tibcrypt.jar`